Hatton Locks, Canal Lane, Hatton, Warwickshire, CV35 7JL.

-This session helps children to understand how and why canals were built and how they changed Britain.
+This session helps children to understand how and why canals were built, how they changed Britain and how they are different to rivers.
 It provides an interactive way of discussing local industry and how the arrival of the canals shaped the landscape.

 Learning how families worked and lived on the canals is an important part of canal history.
 Children worked on the boats to support their family, often leading the horse or working the locks.
 Imagine life without school!
 Take part in our dressing up and guess the artefacts to see how they relate to family life aboard.

 Many waterside creatures have made Hatton Locks their home, so spotting and identifying wildlife is a must here!
 Take the habitat challenge and find the answers to clues about what lives where and who eats who.

 All our visits include learning about water safety and how to respect the canal environment.

 On special occasions our Heritage Boats visit Hatton Locks to offer a unique opportunity for children to step on board and see inside the cabin where boating families lived.
 These are available on specific dates.
 Please enquire when booking.

 Our downloadable trail introduces children to the history and wildlife of Hatton Locks.

 Use the following resources to support learning on your trip and back in the classroom: